vitwit/cada/x/cada/specs/06_preblocker.md

 When the current block height matches the voting end height and the status is `IN_VOTING`, the method processes the voting results and updates the state accordingly.

-- **Success Condition:** If the collective voting power exceeds 66%, the status is updated to `READY`, and the `provenHeight` is set to the end of the current block range.
+- **Success Condition:** If the collective voting power exceeds 66%, the status is updated to `SUCCESS`, and the `provenHeight` is set to the end of the current block range.
 - **Failure Condition:** If the voting power is 66% or less, the status is updated to `FAILURE`.

 ```go